MicrosoftDocs/SupportArticles-docs/support/power-platform/power-apps/dataverse/cleanup-inherited-access.md

 ---
-title: Clean up inherited access
+title: How to clean up inherited access
-description: Learn how to remove inherited access for records when the cascade configuration of a table changes. ms.date: 09/05/2023
+description: Introduces how to remove inherited access for records when the cascade configuration of a table changes in Microsoft Power Apps. ms.date: 09/07/2023
 author: paulliew
 ms.author: paulliew
 ms.reviewer: jdaly